colemmorgan/COP3530-Project3/README.md

 # Relocation Assistant

-Relocation Assistant is a C++ and Qt cross-platform desktop application that allows users to compare every cenus tract in the United States based on geographic and socio-economic factors.
+Relocation Assistant is a C++ and Qt cross-platform desktop application that allows users to compare every census tract in the United States based on geographic and socio-economic factors.
 This application was created for the COP3530 final project.